particleincell/Starfish/README.md

 # Starfish-LE
 ![Starfish logo](starfish.png)

-[Starfish](https://www.particleincell.com/starfish) is a general 2D Cartesian or axisymmetric code for simulating plasmas or rarefied gases.
+[Starfish](https://www.particleincell.com/starfish) is a general 2D Cartesian or axisymmetric code for simulating plasmas and gases.
 It consists of two "editions", light and regular.
 The light edition is what is posted here.
 It includes support for the Particle In Cell (PIC) method with MCC or DSMC collisions, several gas injection sources, and preliminary support for fluid and kinetic materials.
 The code can be easily extended with plugins.

-The full version implements a
-Navier Stokes solver and sources specific to plasma thrusters.
-This version is not publicly available.
+The full version implements sources specific to plasma thrusters.
+The full version is not publicly available.

 ## Getting Started